prateekbalawat/reia-frontend/README.md

 - Project 5-year ROI and CAGR
 - Show nearby properties with price data
 - Save reports and retrieve it per user
+- Download CSV or Email yourself the reports
 - Fast UI with Tailwind and Vite
 - Fully deployed on Vercel